 With a total of $92,600 spent on rent before hitting 30, Millennials pay a striking $21,600 more than what Baby Boomers paid during the same 8-year period.
 At the same time, Millennials boast a total income of $206,600, almost $10,900 more than the $195,700 that Baby Boomers earned between the ages of 22 and 30.
 It’s worth noting that the rent difference between Millennials and Baby Boomers is twice as big as the income difference.

 As for the Gen Xers, they had an income of $202,100, about $4,500 lower than that of Millennials.
 Some might say that compared to Gen Xers, Millennials have had it easier so far.
 Given the fact that Gen Xers were in their 30s and 40s when the U.S. housing market crashed in 2008, most of them witnessed the full force of the aftermath.
 As a result, many were no longer able to buy and were forced to turn to renting.
 However, if we compare the rental amounts paid by Gen Xers and Millennials between the age of 22 and 30, we’ll notice that the latter paid $10,400 more on rent.
 An explanation for this could be the rents that have gone up since the housing crisis.

 Younger Millennials pay more rent than older Millennials

-Our analysis also found that younger Millennials, now aged between 22 and 29 years old, have had to pay a larger amount of money on rent than older Millennials, now aged 30 to 40.
-Younger Millennials are paying a median rent of $97,400 before turning 30, while older Millennials paid about $90,500, almost $7,000 less than younger Millennials.
+Our analysis also found that younger Millennials renting, now aged between 22 and 29 years old, have had to pay a larger amount of money on rent than older Millennials, now aged 30 to 40.
+Younger Millennial renters are paying a median amount of $97,400 before turning 30, while older Millennials paid about $90,500, almost $7,000 less than younger Millennials.
 The two demographics were impacted by both the recession and social factors in a way that pushed them to rent longer than any other previous generation.